jimrogerz/bazel-cpp-cross-compile/README.md

 sudo apt install gcc-arm-linux-gnueabi
 ```

-Have a look in the toolchain directory - there's some system specific path glop you might need to update.
+Have a look in the toolchain directory - there's some system specific paths you might need to update.

 ## Linux x86_64 build